 Uncertainty regarding market stabilization for 2018

-DC Health Link Director, Mila Kofman reported in a podcast in mid-April that the market stabilization rules that HHS finalized in April 2017 (which had not yet been finalized as of Kofman’s podcast) could end up having the opposite effect, creating less stability in the insurance markets.
+DC Health Link Director, Mila Kofman reported in a podcast in April 2017 that the market stabilization rules that HHS finalized in April 2017 (which had not yet been finalized as of Kofman’s podcast) could end up having the opposite effect, creating less stability in the insurance markets.
 Specifically, she pointed to the proposed rule (which was finalized even more strictly than proposed) that allows insurers to deny coverage to applicants who lost coverage under one of the insurer’s plans within the past 12 months for non-payment of premiums.
 Under the new rules, the insurer can require the applicant to pay up the past-due premiums before enrolling.
 Kofman points out that this situation (loss of coverage due to non-payment of premiums) is particularly likely among young, healthy enrollees.
 And the new rules make them less likely to re-enroll, since they may not have the money to pay up past-due premiums before re-enrolling.

 [Note that a person’s past-due premiums would never be more than three months — if they get premium subsidies and their account is currently in the three-month grace period as of when they’re trying to re-enroll for the coming year — and would not be more than one month if their plan had already been terminated within the past year due to overdue premiums.
 If an account is terminated due to non-payment and the person was receiving premium subsidies, he or she would have received one month of coverage essentially free, and would have to pay back that month before enrolling in a new plan.
 But if the person was not receiving premium subsidies, the plan would have been terminated as of the last paid-up date, so the person would not owe any back premiums.]